A Perfect Day in Johannesburg

 Allow yourself 1.5-2 hours for a visit – there’s a large volume of information to absorb but it’ll give you an invaluable insight into the challenges modern-day South Africa faces.

-If you have the time: Jump into an Uber or a taxi for the 15-minute ride to Constitution Hill, formerly a military fort and prison complex and now the location for the city’s constitutional court.
+If you have the time: Take a 15-minute ride to Constitution Hill, formerly a military fort and prison complex and now the location for the city’s constitutional court.
 There are inspirational and educational exhibitions split over four museums – try to catch a guided tour (every hour on the hour from 9am-5pm) for added context.

 Lunch: Maboneng Precinct